htquanq/assessment-terraform/README.md

-# Diversity Atlas Assessment Terraform + Terragrunt
+# Assessment Terraform + Terragrunt

 * What included in this repository:
   * Terraform modules